 Introduction

 On World Health Organization (WHO) website, Global Health Observatory (GHO) data reveals approximately 23% of adults are not sufficiently active [1].
 The level of insufficient physical activity is even worse in those high-income countries, which about 60% adults are insufficiently physically active.
-Physical inactivity is on of the ten top risk factors for mortality.
-WHO applauded that there is 20% to 30% increased risk of all-cause mortality to people who are insufficiently physically active, compared to those who have at least two and half hours moderate intensity physical activity per week.
+Physical inactivity is one of the ten top risk factors for mortality.
+WHO applauded that there is 20% to 30% increased risk of all-cause mortality to people who are insufficiently physically active, compared to those who have at least two and half hours’ moderate intensity physical activity per week.

-Overwhelming testimony substantiates the belief that insufficiency of physical activity contributes to a host of chronic diseases such as ischaemic heart disease, high blood pressure, diabetes, stroke, hypertension, depression and cancers [2], [3].
-The upsurge of chronic diseases potentially impacts social and economic costs, for example unemployment at the labour market, financial burden etc [4].
-Hence, communities must take action to increase individuals physical activity.
+Overwhelming testimony substantiates the belief that insufficiency of physical activity contributes to a host of chronic diseases such as ischemic heart disease, high blood pressure, diabetes, stroke, hypertension, depression and cancers [2][3].
+The upsurge of chronic diseases potentially impacts social and economic costs, for example unemployment at the labour market, financial burden etc. [4].
+Hence, communities must take action to increase individuals’ physical activity.

-Regular recognition and self-monitoring of physical activity can potentially encourage habits of adopting a healthy lifestyle such as regular exercise, as they have more positive outcome expectancy of their body figure [5], [6].
-ICT-enabled assisted living or “ambient assisted living” (AAL) sytems are solutions for the objective.
+Regular recognition and self-monitoring of physical activity potentially encourage habits of adopting a healthy lifestyle such as regular exercise [5][6].
+ICT-enabled assisted living or “ambient assisted living” (AAL) systems are solutions for the objective.
 Intelligent human activity recognition (HAR) system is one of the crucial components in such innovations.
-There are two kinds of HAR systems: vision-based, wearable sensor-based and smartphone-based [4], [7]–[10].
+There are three kinds of HAR systems: vision-based, wearable sensor-based and smartphone-based [4][7][8][9][10].

 Motivation

 Wearable sensor-based approach and vision-based approach are two of the most common approaches in HAR.
-Both attain promising recognition performance, reaching above 80% accuracy in recognizing human physical activity [7], [11], [12].
+Both attain promising recognition performance, reaching above 80% accuracy in recognizing human physical activity [7][11][12].
 However, these approaches are inconvenient and not easy to implement.
 For instance, there is a privacy issue revolving in the vision-based approach.
 Placing a surveillance camera in public places may violate the law and require extensive justification to obtain permits.
 On the other hand, in wearable sensor-based approach, some people are reluctant to wear the sensor device(s) [13].

 Henceforth, physical activity prediction using smartphone is a contemporary research area in HAR domain.
 Smartphone is a sensor-based ubiquitous piece of technology that is far more than just a communication device.
 With great technology development, smartphones are packed with high-end hardware and features.
 A number of sensors is embedded inside smartphones, including motion sensors.
 The potential of smartphone-based HAR approach is uplifted due to the mobility and simplicity of smartphone usage, providing people something that is very accessible and easy to use.
-Hence, a smartpone-based human physical activity prediction system based on temporal dynamics deep features is proposed in this paper.
+Hence, a smartphone-based human physical activity recognition system based on temporal dynamics deep features is proposed in this paper.
+An amalgamation of one-dimensional (1D) convolutional neural network and recurrent neural network (RNN) variant, i.e. bi-directional Long Short Term Memory, is proposed to predict human activity based on the inertial data captured from smartphone, illustrated in Fig. 1.